Songs

 Click Here for tab for Photograph by Nickelback

-This is song is nice and easy to play but actually makes very good use of open strings to create what we would call ‘melodic intrigue’.
-You are basically playing power chords based around your first and second strings, but you let every string that can ring out do so, this way you get a nice interaction between the chord and the open strings which creates very unique chord voicings.
+This song is nice and easy to play, but actually makes good use of open strings to create what we would call ‘melodic intrigue’.
+You are basically playing power chords based around your first and second strings, but you let every string that can ring out do so.
+This way you get a nice interaction between the chord and the open strings which creates very unique chord voicings.

-Another great track that marries an acoustic guitar rhythm section with some classic ‘roots rock’ drums to achieve that signal acoustic rock style.
+Another great track that marries an acoustic rhythm section with some classic ‘roots rock’ drums to achieve that old school folk rock style.
 The song was written by John Fogerty and discusses the fact the group had achieved success well beyond any of their wildest dreams, yet every member of the band suffered from depression and was unhappy.
-Just 2 years after the song’s release the band would split up.
+Just two years after the song’s release, the band would split up.

-This is another one where we will just be strumming open chords to hold that nice and stable base for the song.
-There are not too many chords to learn here, but they are voiced in quite a few different ways using things like inversions and 7ths, we encourage you to check out the provided video lesson to see at which times you should use each particular chord voicing.
+This is another one where we’ll just be strumming open chords to hold that nice and stable base for the song.
+There are not too many chords to learn here, but they are voiced in quite a few different ways using things like inversions and 7ths.
+We encourage you to check out the provided video lesson to see at which times you should use each particular chord voicing.

 Heart of Gold by Neil Young